wotzebra/filament-live-preview/README.md

 # Filament Live Preview

-A Filament plugin to add a preview screen to your pages.
+A Filament plugin to add a preview screen to your pages using websockets.
 The screen will render your website with the data from Filament, without saving it.
+Heavily based on [Filament Peek](https://github.com/pboivin/filament-peek).

 ## Installation